 However, a great distinction exists that was conveniently ignored.
-God’s unilateral covenants differed in that God promised to keep the conditions for both parties to the covenant.
+God’s unilateral covenants were different in that God promised to keep the conditions for both parties to the covenant.
 This clearly does not apply with bilateral marriage covenants between a man and a woman who are both fallen.
-Of course the problem is that the metamorphosis only took place in a “man-made concept” about marriage.
+Of course the problem is that this metamorphosis only took place in a “man-made concept” about marriage–it is not real.
 Because this man-made concept gained wide acceptance, sadly, it has had a huge impact on God’s people.
 Most think that the impact has been positive, but it has been, in fact, very negative.
-It is always negative when men miss God’s mark in order to set one they prefer.
+It is always negative when men miss the mark established by the word of God.
 It matters little whether they miss the mark on the side of excessive liberty or on the side of restrictive legalism the mark has been missed…man’s will and not God’s has been observed.
 And a path of destruction many centuries wide lays in the wake.
 May God forgive us and help us hit the mark that He has set before us.

 Biblical view on divorce